Vila Nova de Gaia

-Vila Nova de Gaia (/pt-PT/; Cale), or simply Gaia, is a city and a municipality in Porto District in Norte Region, Portugal.
+Vila Nova de Gaia (/pt-PT/), or simply Gaia, is a city and a municipality in Porto District in Norte Region, Portugal.
 It is located south of the city of Porto on the other side of the Douro River.
 The city proper had a population of 178,255 in 2001.
 The municipality has an area of 168.46 km2 and a population of 303,824 inhabitants in 2021, making it the most populous municipality in Norte Region, and the third most populous in the country, after Lisbon and Sintra.
 Gaia along with Porto and 16 other municipalities make up the Porto metropolitan area.

 The city contains many cellars (locally known as "caves") where port wine is stored and aged.
 These cellars have become a major tourist attraction.

 History

 Origins and Roman era

 The territory of Vila Nova de Gaia has been inhabited since at least 100,000 years ago, as evidenced by Middle Paleolithic archaeological findings.
 This presence continued through the Chalcolithic period, marked by the construction of barrows, and the Bronze Age, as demonstrated by the settlement at Alto da Vela in Gulpilhares.
 During the Iron Age, hillforts (castros) were established, including the Castro do Monte Murado in Pedroso, where two bronze plaques inscribed with Latin text (tesserae hospitales) were found.
 These plaques record a hospitality pact between the Turduli Veteres, the local ethnic group and the newly arrived Romans.

-Under Roman rule, the area, known as Cale, gained strategic importance due to its location near the mouth of the Douro River and the road connecting Olisipo (Lisbon) and Bracara Augusta (Braga).
+Under Roman rule, the area, known as Cale (Cale), gained strategic importance due to its location near the mouth of the Douro River and the road connecting Olisipo (Lisbon) and Bracara Augusta (Braga).
 Fortified settlements such as the Castles of Gaia Crestuma were established to control trade along the river.
 Cale likely originated from a preexistent Celtic settlement.

 During this time, most of the population likely resided south of the Douro River, with a smaller settlement on the northern bank around a deep-water port in what is now Porto's Ribeira neighbourhood.
 This northern settlement, known as Portus Cale (the "port" of Cale, source of the name "Portugal"), grew in prominence over time due to the thriving Douro River trade, attracting the clergy and the merchant class.